Knowledge base

 Preamble

-• Allowing login via an Infomaniak account on your Drupal site enables your visitors to comment, register for courses, or access any member-exclusive content with a single click, without needing to create a new account.
+- Allowing login via an Infomaniak account on your Drupal site enables your visitors to comment, register for courses, or access any member-restricted content with a single click, without having to create a new account.

-• This saves them time and is a safer method for you, as you don't have to manage additional passwords.
+- This saves them time and is a safer method for you, as you do not have to manage additional passwords.

 A. Create an application with Auth Infomaniak